Accommodation

 The Swedish Migration Agency can offer you temporary accommodation while you are awaiting a decision.
 If you have no money, the Swedish Migration Agency will pay for the accommodation.

-You must move out of the accommodation if you have received a decision rejecting your asylum application or a deportation order and the decision has taken effect.
+You must move out of the accommodation if you have received a decision rejecting your asylum application or a deportation order and the decision has come into force.
 You must also do so when your time limit for voluntary departure has expired.
 This applies to adults who do not live with children under the age of 18 of whom they are parents/legal guardians.

-Families with children may continue living in the temporary accommodations provided by the Swedish Migration Agency and keep the right to financial support until they leave Sweden or for some other reason are deregistered from the reception unit.
-If you apply for a work permit after your refusal decision has become effective, you will be deregistered from your reception unit and no longer have a right to financial support or help with accommodations.
+If you apply for a work permit after your refusal decision has come into force, you will be deregistered from your unit for reception and no longer have a right to financial support or help with accommodation.
 The same applies to your family members who are applying for residence permits together with you.

 Read more about living in accommodation provided by the Swedish Migration Agency